RHG101997/notes/vault/Classes.TCN5271.Notes.md

         * Wavelength: distance ocuppied by 1 cycle
     * Effects of Signal:
         * Attenuation: lose power, lower amplitude
-        * Distortion: Interference  of defferent frequencies components
+        * Distortion: Interference  of defferent frequencies components(Interference: Block the path of, disruption.)
         * Noise: The absence of signal, there is random mix of frquencies on the channel called noise.
         * Error: When combined with noise, can lead to bits been changed causing an error.
     * Spectrum: range of frequencies a signal contains
     * Bandwidth: Width of the scpectrum, increasing the bandwith makes the wave look more like a square
         * Increasing bandwith reduce distortion.
-    * Channel Capacity: Maximun rate at which data can be transmited over a given path.
+    * Channel Capacity: Maximun rate at which data can be transmited over a given path.(C=2B log(M)) B = Bandwith, M = Voltage levels, C = Channel capacity
     * **important** SNR: (Signal Nooise Ratio) Signal/Noise Power (represented by decibels)
         * SNR = 10log10(signal.pow/noise.pow)
     * Digitial signals can only propagate thorugh wired mediums.
 So we need to convert Digital-to-analog.